 Kallevig Retires From Stockman Bank; Whiteman Named Sidney Market President

-Sidney - After more than 40 years of dedicated service to the community and Stockman Bank, Garth Kallevig will be retiring March 31.
+After more than 40 years of dedicated service to the community and Stockman Bank, Garth Kallevig retired March 31.

 Kallevig began working for Stockman Bank in 1981.
 His early years at the bank included capacities in customer service, real estate, and commercial lending.
 Kallevig then began his role as Sidney Market President in 2006.

 A native of Sidney and long-time resident, Kallevig studied at the University of North Dakota-Williston and Montana State University.
 He has been active in many community organizations over the years including the likes of the Sidney Education Foundation, Chamber of Commerce, Kiwanis, Boy Scouts and Dollars for Scholars.
 Kallevig also served as Sidney School Board Chairman.

 In addition to Kallevig’s retirement, Pam Burman, Consumer Loan Department Manager, and Deana Bauer, Administrative Assistant will both be retiring.
 Burman is an eastern Montana native and has been in banking for over 43 years, including 20 with Stockman.
 Bauer has been with Stockman for 37 years.

 Wade Whiteman, current vice president, Ag Loan Department Manager, took over as president of the Sidney market April 1.
 His new responsibilities as market president will include overseeing bank operations, management and employee supervision, all lending activities, as well as oversee branch management in Plentywood.